-Thin green growth matures into firm, thick and fleshy, round blue-grey leaves which grow in opposing pairs, uniformly measuring 1.5cm across, giving the appearance of coins.
+Thin green growth matures into firm, roundish blue-grey leaves which grow in opposing pairs, uniformly measuring 1.5cm across.

 Fleshy, cascading foliage up to 1m in length– stunning in a hanging basket.